 operation in a Fossil working dir is slow.
 All format specifiers except

-depend on a single run of "fossil status", so there's no harm in using
+depend on "fossil status", so there's no harm in using lots of format

 requires running "fossil extra", so has an extra penalty compared to

 every time bash generates the prompt.
 For example, add

 .SH CONFIGURING ZSH

 option, and then use command substitution in

 every time zsh generates the prompt.
 For example, add